FREE PREVENTIVE CARE

 The Affordable Care Act requires most health insurance plans to cover certain preventive-care services at no cost to the patient.
-The House of Representatives has voted to repeal Obamacare, and changes to the healthcare law appear likely.
-But for now, the following services are still free with no out-of-pocket costs, regardless of your deductible.
+President Donald Trump and GOP lawmakers have sought for months to repeal and replace the law known as Obamacare, but for now, the following services are still free with no out-of-pocket costs, regardless of your deductible.
 It's important to note that diagnostic services, such as additional testing following a preventive screening, may involve a copay or other charges.
 Ask your provider and insurer about all possible costs.

 Some men and women at high risk for a heart attack or stroke can benefit from taking small doses of aspirin every day.
 Under the ACA, high-risk patients -- smokers, diabetics, and those with high blood pressure or cholesterol -- can get a free screening and consultation with a doctor to see if an aspirin regimen is right for them.